micmejia/bible-dump/NKJV/Numbers/Num 20.md

 And why have you made us come up out of Egypt, to bring us to this evil place?
 It _is_ not a place of grain or figs or vines or pomegranates; nor _is_ there any water to drink."

 ###### 6
-So Moses and Aaron went from the presence of the assembly to the door of the tabernacle of meeting, and they [^a]fell on their faces.
+So Moses and Aaron went from the presence of the assembly to the door of the tabernacle of meeting, and they fell on their faces.
 And the glory of the Lord appeared to them.

 ###### 7
 Then the Lord spoke to Moses, saying,